Sex can be a positive, pleasurable and life enhancing part of our experience, and sexual health is central to everyone’s health

 Copper intrauterine device (IUD)

-You can have an IUD fitted for emergency contraception at most GP surgeries and is also available at SWISH Services.
+You can have an IUD fitted for emergency contraception at most doctor's surgeries and they are also available at SWISH Services.

 The Eddystone Trust is an independent organisation providing targeted prevention work, sexual health promotion, and provides information and support for anyone affected by HIV in Somerset.
 They are part of the SWISH Services.